 Institutional Authorisation

 Once the Academic Unit has decided which student applications to support for both the Open Competition and the Collaborative Doctoral Awards (CDA) the Head of the Academic Unit or their nominee should check that all sections of this form have been completed fully and satisfactorily according to the guidance.
-Confirm their name, position, the lead academic unit, date
+Confirm their name, position, the lead academic unit, date.

 Midlands4cities Panel Shortlisting Confirmation